 Automations allow you to use events as a trigger to fire actions.
-For example, when a user enters a Geofence you can send them a push notification.
+For example, you can send a push notification when a user enters a geofence or if a user does not complete a journey such as checkout.

 An automation is comprised of an availability period (for time-limited promotions) and one or more rules.
 Each rule is in turn comprised of a trigger (audience and event) and one or more actions (e.g. send a push notification).